jonathanericksen/Party_Tweets/README.md

 - The top 10 most words used within tweets from both Democrat and Republican representatives
 - The total vocab count used in both the Democrat and Republican tweet corpus'
-- Words with the highest semantic relation to the following through via vectorization:
+- Words with the highest semantic relation to the following via the word vectorization process:
     - Trump
     - Bill
     - Tax